mkbabb/parse-that/README.md

 ### Formatting, syntax highlighting, & more

-With the EEBNF parser generator you basically get formatting for free.
-Call the `formatEBNF` function within [ebnf.ts](./src/ebnf.ts) and you'll be returned a string containing the formatted EEBNF.
+With the BBNF parser generator you basically get formatting for free.
+Call the `formatEBNF` function within [ebnf.ts](./src/ebnf.ts) and you'll be returned a string containing the formatted BBNF.

 ```ts
 const formattedGrammar: string = formatEBNF(grammar);